kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

     // The full URI, potentially including port number of the frontend that uses SIWE. pub uri: String,

-    // The salt is used when generating the seed that uniquely identifies each user principal. pub salt: String,
+    // The salt is used when generating the seed that uniquely identifies each user principal.
+The salt can only contain
+    /// printable ASCII characters.
+    pub salt: String,

     // Optional.
 The Ethereum chain ID for ic_siwe, defaults to 1 (Ethereum mainnet).